insaiyancvk/Dere-Net/README.md

 </div>
 <img src="https://i.pinimg.com/originals/9b/eb/87/9beb870c74adb42c917301563066597b.jpg" height=500px>

 So you must be thinking, how can a neural network classify a persona based on the images?
-Well it doesn't give exact results, just play around it's fun :).
+Well, it doesn't give exact results, just play around it's fun :).
 And keeping that in mind, I used this dataset to learn more about CNNs and Deep learning with PyTorch :)

 But the [dataset](https://www.kaggle.com/jahelsantiagoleon/female-anime-characters-anime-dataset) had only 7 Deres, them being:
 - Dandere